epfl-si/ansible.suitcase/windows/USERS-GUIDE-WINDOWS.md

 Most projects that use the Ansible suitcase, also require Keybase as a way to exchange secrets among DevOps team members.

-1. Review the [instructions in the main README](../README.md#keybase) to get Keybase going within the Windows® world, and preferably also another, physically distinct device (e.g., your phone)
+1. Review the [instructions in the main users guide](../USERS-GUIDE.md#keybase) to get Keybase going within the Windows® world, and preferably also another, physically distinct device (e.g., your phone)
 1. Install Keybase within WSL: run a WSL Linux terminal and type<pre>
 curl --remote-name https://prerelease.keybase.io/keybase_amd64.deb
 sudo dpkg -i keybase_amd64.deb